Jamal Musiala: Senior

 On 24 February 2021, Musiala announced he had decided to represent his mother's nation and his birth nation Germany at the international level.
-He subsequently received his first call up to the senior team for the FIFA World Cup 2022 qualifiers in March 2021, making his debut on 25 March 2021 as a 79th minute substitute in a 3–0 win against Iceland.
+He subsequently received his first call up to the senior team for the 2022 FIFA World Cup qualifiers in March 2021, making his debut on 25 March 2021 as a 79th minute substitute in a 3–0 win against Iceland.
 According to former Germany coach Joachim Löw, he promised Musiala a call-up for the UEFA Euro 2020 if he chooses Germany over England.
-Löw said "It was the only time in my time as national team coach that I made a promise to a player: Even though he wasn't a regular at Bayern, I told him that if he chose us, he would definitely be playing at Euro 2021 in the summer."
+Löw said "It was the only time in my time as national team coach that I made a promise to a player: Even though he wasn't a regular at Bayern, I told him that if he chose us, he would definitely be playing at Euro 2020 in the summer."

-Euro 2020
+UEFA Euro 2020

 On 19 May 2021, Musiala was selected to the German squad for UEFA Euro 2020.
 On 23 June 2021, he became the youngest German player to feature in a major tournament for the Germany national team in a 2–2 draw with Hungary, aged 18 years and 117 days.
 During the match, Musiala set up Leon Goretzka's late equalizer which sent Germany through to the round of 16.
 He was brought on as a substitute in the round of 16 game against England, which Germany lost.

+While with the team for Euro 2020, Musiala received the nickname "Bambi" from teammate Leroy Sané due to his youth and kindly demeanor.
+While Musiala has since suggested that he has outgrown the nickname, it remains popular with fans.